-Robertson stunned by Perry at UK Championship
+Robertson and Higgins out of UK Championship

 |Venue: York Barbican Dates: 12-20 November Coverage: BBC One, BBC Two, BBC iPlayer, BBC Red Button, BBC Sport website and app

-World number two Neil Robertson has been knocked out in the UK Championship first round by qualifier Joe Perry.
+Neil Robertson and John Higgins were both beaten on another day of shocks in the UK Championship first round.

-Perry, at 48 the second oldest player in the draw after 60-year-old Jimmy White, swept to a 6-2 victory in York.
+World number two Robertson lost 6-2 to Joe Perry, at 48 the second oldest player in the draw after 60-year-old Jimmy White.

+Higgins, ranked fifth in the world, went down 6-4 to Tom Ford.

+And Barry Hawkins was beaten 6-3 by Ding Junhui, meaning four of the world's top 10 have exited on the opening two days in York.

-The Englishman won the first frame with a 102 break and Australian Robertson was trailing 4-0 before he could pull one back.
+Englishman Perry won the first frame with a 102 break against Australia's Robertson, who was trailing 4-0 before he could pull one back.

 Perry took only his second ranking title when he won the Welsh Open in March.

-It was the second shock of the tournament after last year's champion Zhao Xintong was beaten by Sam Craigie on Saturday.
+That was the second shock of the tournament after last year's champion Zhao Xintong was beaten by Sam Craigie on Saturday.

+Masters champion Robertson was struggling with illness, but said there were no excuses for the defeat.

+"Joe played really well in the balls, I'd have to be at my absolute best to win today," Robertson, a three-time UK Championship winner, told BBC 5 Live.

-Perry will play the winner of Stuart Bingham's match against Liam Highfield in the last 16.
+Perry, who will play the winner of Stuart Bingham's match against Liam Highfield in the last 16, was pleased to continue his fine form after thrashing Graeme Dott 6-0 in qualifying.

+"Even after all these years I'm still learning, you can't play perfectly all the time and just get on with it," he said.

 Last year's beaten finalist Luca Brecel defeated Lyu Haotian 6-4.